Fabrizio-Caruso/CROSS-LIB/README.md

 - gcc_z8k (currently buildable only under Linux)
 - lcc1802
 - xtc68
-- z88dk (both sccz80 and zdcc cross-compilers)
+- z88dk (for both SCCZ80 and ZSDCC cross-compilers in Z88DK)

-Given the number of targets handled by the Z88DK dev-kit you can also specify the specific compiler in z88dk with:
-- sccz80
-- zdcc

 Examples:
-- "make cmoc_targets" will build all targets that are built with the "cmoc" cross-compiler for the Motorola 6809 systems.
+- "make cmoc_targets" builds all targets that are built with the "cmoc" cross-compiler for the Motorola 6809 systems.
-- "make gcc_targets" will build all targets for the host console (e.g., CYGWIN, Linux, etc. console)
+- "make gcc_targets" builds all targets for the host console (e.g., CYGWIN, Linux, etc. console)
-- "make cc65_targets" will build all targets that are built with the "cc65" cross-compiler for the MOS 6502 systems.
+- "make cc65_targets" builds all targets that are built with the "cc65" cross-compiler for the MOS 6502 systems.
-- "make sccz80_targets" [VERY SLOW] will build all targets that are built with the "sccz80" cross-compiler in Z88DK for Zilog 80 and Intel 80 systems.
-- "make z88dk_targets" [EXTREMELY SLOW] will build all targets that are built with the "sccz80" and "zdcc" Z88DK cross-compilers for Zilog 80 and Intel 80 systems.
+- "make z88dk_targets" [EXTREMELY SLOW] builds all targets that are built with the "sccz80" and "zdcc" cross-compilers of the Z88DK dev-kit for Zilog 80 and Intel 80 systems.

 ### Compile all targets for a given system
-Run "make [system name]_targets, where [system name] is one of the systems listed in this README.
+Run "make [system name]_targets, where [system name] is one of the systems listed in the section "SUPPORTED TARGETS " of this document.

 Examples:
 - "make vic20_targets" builds all Commodore Vic 20 binaries (different versions of the game for different memory configurations)